shashankgpt/learn/Problem Solving/ProblemSolving.md

 - [ ]  Create a Notification interface like MS teams.
 - [ ]  Design Snakes and ladders game
 - [ ]  design a ChessBoard
 - [ ]  Implement a debounce function with javascript
 - [ ]  Designing an image carousel
 - [ ]  Given a file of size 50GB. you need to write a function findLargestK(int k) to find the largest k integers from that file.
+- [ ]  You have a countdown timer that starts from an initial value and counts down to zero.
+When it reaches zero, it restarts from the initial value.
+Users can dynamically change the initial countdown value using an input field.
+The countdown should adapt to the new initial value immediately after the current countdown reaches zero.

 ## Other Ref: https://www.frontendinterviewhandbook.com/company-interview-questions/